 e.
-Slide the tray into a slot and close the tray lever until it clicks into place.
+Slide the tray into a slot until it clicks into place.
 The HDD status LED will turn green if subsystem is on.

-f.
+- f.
+Press the lever in until you hear the latch click into place. - g.
 If the HDD power LED did not turn green, check if the hard drive is in good condition.
 If the hard drive is not being accessed, the HDD access LED will not illuminate.